Please ensure Javascript is enabled for purposes of website accessibility Trail Maps | University of West Florida

 This page provides information on the various trails available for exploration at UWF.

-You may view and print various campus maps to guide you in exploring our nature trails.
 Motorcycles and off-road vehicles are not permitted on trails.
 Dogs can be walked, provided they are on a leash.
-For more details, see the UWF Animal Control Policy.
+For more details, see the UWF's Policy Animals on Campus (BOT Policies—P-19.02)

 West Campus Trails

-Located on the westernmost 600 acres of campus, these diverse and challenging trails are enjoyed by hikers, cyclists, geocache and equestrian enthusiasts.
+Located on the westernmost 600 acres of campus, these challenging trails are enjoyed by hikers, cyclists, geocache and equestrian enthusiasts.
 Trail etiquette requires that those on foot yield to horses while cyclists yield to foot traffic and equestrians.
 Motorcycles and off-road vehicles are not permitted on campus trails.
-The UWF Cycling Club hosts orientation rides touring the 20+ miles of trails on campus.
 An interactive map is available.

 Edward Ball Nature Trail